 Ideally, you have to grow your connections organically instead of spamming invitations.
 Connect with people you know, worked with before, or have met professionally in various settings, like seminars, trade shows, exhibitions, and other similar events.
 Value these connections because you’ll never know who among these people can make a significant influence in your career in the future.
 Expand your network with second to third-degree contacts and be polite about it.
 A simple note explaining who you are and why you would like to connect should do the trick.

 Although it will be great to discuss your skills, it is even better if other people will tell you all about them.
 Skill endorsements and recommendations let the viewers know that you are telling the truth about your skill sets.

 Regarding earning endorsements and recommendations, spend some time commending other people by clicking on the “Plus” button on their skills.
-They would usually return the favor, but it would be great to ask them to do the same for you.
+They would usually return the favor, but asking them to do the same for you would be great.
 You can also initiate recommendations by writing one for others then nicely asking them to leave one on your profile.
 Aside from expanding your network, this is actually one awesome way to connect as you support each other’s professional endeavors.